vorlie/IotaPlayer/README.md

     - Currently it only shows the current song progress.
 Can't move to a certain moment in the song.
 - **Add favourites:** Add songs to a playlist as favourites.
 - **Get MacOS accent color:** So we can use the system's accent color.
+- If you wish to have some additional features, please let us know.

 ### Core Features